jgenta/Civil-violence/README.md

 ## Fundamental Questions

+1. How big is the impact of information availability in revolutionary actions?
+- Do media actually promote insurgencies and in which way?
+Do media play a role in increasing the frequency at which these insurgencies arise?
+- Are people encouraged to be violent if they can rapidly be supported by other groups through social networks for example?
+- Is therefore information availability an obstacle for oppressive governments that want to have the population under control?
+2. How can organization within the population affect insurgencies?
+3. How do localized insurgencies influence the behavior of single people?
+- What happens if they are attracted?
+- How does the revolution evolve?

 (At the end of the project you want to find the answer to these questions) (Formulate a few, clear questions.
 Articulate them in sub-questions, from the more general to the more specific. )